AnB2Murphi/Strand_Space2Murphi/README.md

 ---
 - There are three agents in Otway-Rees including Alice, Bob and Server.
 Besides, We implemented a mechanism for forwarding secrecy with the help of `tmp` message.
 When agent receives oneA message that cannot be decrypted from its own knowledge, it forwards this message tagged as `tmp` to another agent.
 - Diffie Hellman is one of the earliest practical examples of public key exchange implemented within the field of cryptography which involes sophicated mathematics theories, e.g., modular exponentiation.
 The intruder supports the man-in-the-middle attack, which plays the role of sending the forged message to Alice and Bob respectively.
 Thus, Alice and Bob  thought  he was communicating with the intended agents.
 - 5G EAP-TLS authentication is a practical protocol to ensure the communication security.
 There are four participating entities in this protocol, UE, SEAF, AUSF and SUPI.
 It's hard to explore the whole state space because of numerous message exchanged.
-Besides, EAP-TLS uses a negotiated key  as the encrypted key which is a tetrad hash message..
+Besides, EAP-TLS uses a negotiated key  as the encrypted key which is a tetrad hash message.

 Installation<br>
 ---
 In our experiment, AnB2Murphi tool is run on a PC server with macOS Catalina.<br>